Why You Should Dust Off Your Old Camera

 Try a New Way of Post Processing

-The color images in this post are based on the Fujifilm Provia and are almost “straight out of camera” with minor white balance, contrast, and dynamic range adjustments.
+The color images in this post are based on the Fujifilm Provia and are almost “straight out of the camera” with minor white balance, contrast, and dynamic range adjustments.

 You can read more about film simulations here: